 We are currently in the process of trying to piece together the history of the WRC and are searching for those alums who have been part of our rich past.
 If you or someone you know has been involved with the WRC we would love to hear from you.
 The WRC also relies on the generosity of our alums to help support our activities.

-Please contact Laura Weiss or Shura Gat if you are interested in getting involved with the Women's Resource Center.
-Or feel free to visit us at in 209 Williard Straight Hall, Monday - Friday, 9:00 am - 5:00 pm (or by appointment).
+Please contact Shura Gat if you are interested in getting involved with the Women's Resource Center.
+Or feel free to visit us at in 209 Willard Straight Hall, Monday - Friday, 9:00 am - 5:00 pm (or by appointment).